Core Area

 Achieved Goals

-• SPIIF fund approved project to support the training of practice educators to be culturally competent and anti-racist (May 2023); initial workshop deployed fall 2023.
+- SPIIF fund approved project to support the training of practice educators to be culturally competent and anti-racist (May 2023); initial workshop deployed fall 2023; further work completed (2024–25).

-• PRIDE-RX team (Principal Co-Investigators: Tristan Lai and Alex Tang) received financial support from the UBC Internal Seed Grant Program for Educational Leadership to conduct the study, Promoting 2SLGBTQQIA+ Inclusion, Diversity and Equity in Pharmacy Education (PRIDE-RX).
+- PRIDE-RX team (Principal Co-Investigators: Tristan Lai and Alex Tang) received financial support from the UBC Internal Seed Grant Program for Educational Leadership to conduct the study, Promoting 2SLGBTQQIA+ Inclusion, Diversity and Equity in Pharmacy Education (PRIDE-RX).
 This study, approved by the UBC Behavioral Research Ethics Board, sought to understand the current state of 2SLGBTQ+ health care in pharmacies in BC and highlight priority areas.
-The study has concluded, and preliminary findings were shared with the College of Pharmacists of British Columbia at its April 2023 board meeting.
+The study concluded, and preliminary findings were shared with the College of Pharmacists of British Columbia at its April 2023 board meeting.
 The PRIDE-Rx team received $205,107 funding through UBC TLEF project in 2022/23 and 2023/24.
 A project summary was presented across UBC (Sep 2024).
 The work was presented to the Canadian Pharmacists Association (Jan 2025).
+Approved the elective course "Queering Health" (PHRM331), after its pilot deliveries in fall 2024 and 2023 (fall 2025).
+Implemented second iteration of PHRM 473 Community Engaged Learning (2SLGBTQ+) practicum with partners: Health Initiative for Men, QMUNITY, and Community-Based Research Centre (fall 2025).
+The PrideRx website was launched (fall 2025).
+Received 2025 D2L Innovation Award in Teaching and Learning for PrideRx, a national award for inclusive curriculum innovation (2025).

-• Completed project to develop a comprehensive Indigenization and Decolonization strategy within the Academic Portfolio, funded through the Teaching and Learning Enhancement Fund (TLEF) with a $50,000 grant for the “Building Foundations for Success in Decolonization and Indigenization within Pharmacy-focused Academic Programs in the Faculty of Pharmaceutical Sciences” (Oct 2023).
+- Completed project to develop a comprehensive Indigenization and Decolonization strategy within the Academic Portfolio, funded through the Teaching and Learning Enhancement Fund (TLEF) with a $50,000 grant for the “Building Foundations for Success in Decolonization and Indigenization within Pharmacy-focused Academic Programs in the Faculty of Pharmaceutical Sciences” (Oct 2023).
 Presented at CPERC (June 2024).
 Matched the Building Foundations goals to Strategic Plan goals (Oct 2024).
-Submitted manuscript for project (fall 2024).
+Submitted manuscript for project (fall 2024); manuscript approved (fall 2025).

-• As part of the Hybrid Learning in the Pharmacy Program (HIPP) project, created the EDI session development checklist, ensuring that educational sessions meet EDI goals (202324); this was presented at CTLT Spring Institute "Learning Activity Development Through an Equity, Diversity and Inclusion Lens" (June 2024).
+- As part of the Hybrid Learning in the Pharmacy Program (HIPP) project, created the EDI session development of the EDI self-check tool, ensuring that educational sessions meet EDI goals (2023–24); this was presented at CTLT Spring Institute "Learning Activity Development Through an Equity, Diversity and Inclusion Lens" (June 2024).
+Completed HIPP project to improve accessibility of learning through asynchronous learning activities (Jan 2026).

-• Incorporated EDI-I practices into the launched Diploma in Pharmacy Leadership (DPL), such as land acknowledgement, providing appropriate resources, and content; continued to raise awareness of underserved populations to students in the program (fall 2024).
+- Incorporated EDI-I practices into the launched Graduate Diploma in Pharmacy Leadership (GDPL), such as land acknowledgement, providing appropriate resources, and content; continued to raise awareness of underserved populations to students in the program (fall 2024).

-• Incorporated a dedicated mini-session on EDI for new graduate students during orientation, led by the Equity and Inclusion Office.
+- Incorporated a dedicated mini-session on EDI for new graduate students during orientation, led by the Equity and Inclusion Office.
 This session aimed to provide incoming students with a foundational understanding of equity, diversity, and inclusion principles.
-By embedding EDI topic into the orientation, our goal is to ensure that students not only recognize the importance of these values and the resources available at UBC to support them, but are also equipped to contribute positively to a more inclusive community from day one (Sep 2024).
+By embedding EDI into the orientation, the goal was to ensure that students not only recognized the importance of these values and the resources available at UBC to support them, but were also equipped to contribute positively to an inclusive community from day one (Sep 2024).

-• As part of the Graduate Seminar series, the ADGPS Office gave a special presentation on EDI ("UBC as a Discrimination-Free and Respectful Institution: A Student-Focused Discussion") was also held, with mandatory attendance for all grad students.
-This session offered an in-depth exploration of how EDI is relevant to their educational experiences at UBC, empowering students to take proactive steps in fostering a respectful and inclusive environment in their academic and extracurricular activities (Oct 2024).
+- As part of the Graduate Seminar series, the ADGPS Office gave a special presentation on EDI ("UBC as a Discrimination-Free and Respectful Institution: A Student-Focused Discussion"), with mandatory attendance for all grad students.
+This session offered an in-depth exploration of how EDI is relevant to students' educational experiences at UBC, empowering students to take proactive steps in fostering a respectful and inclusive environment in their academic and extracurricular activities (Oct 2024).